laurolins/nanocube/README.md

 This procedure assumes your machine is not running anything on ports 8000 and 29512

+1. For compiling our python helper code, you will need the following packages:

+    $ sudo apt-get install python-dev
+    $ sudo apt-get install gfortran

-1. Installing Pandas in a separate python env (Optional)
+2. Installing Pandas in a separate python env (Optional)

         $ wget http://pypi.python.org/packages/source/v/virtualenv/virtualenv-1.11.4.tar.gz
         $ tar xfz virtualenv-1.11.4.tar.gz